-Dolly (or Dollie) Rose Goulstone (1904-1993).
-She was the adopted daughter of Walter and Fanny Goulstone of Weston.
+Dolly (or Dollie) Rose Goulstone (1904-1993) was the adopted daughter of Walter and Amelia Goulstone of Weston.
 Apparently the Goulstones ran a restaurant called Goulstone's at 32 Regent Street in Weston.

 My father knew Dolly from his visits when he first met my mother at Maycot and our family holidays.
-He's now 96 and has been telling me what he can remember of her.
+He told me what he can remember of her.
 He says she was blinded in a massacre of Armenians.

 My father was called up in 1942, and after being at the liberation of Rome he was sent for mountain warfare training in Lebanon.
 He had some time off in Jerusalem and on Dolly's behalf he went by bus to Ramallah to see a friend of hers who was a fellow survivor of the incident.
 The friend is probably Miss S.A.
 Ketchijian and she was running a school for blind children where both she and Dolly had been pupils.